 Maintainability can also be evaluated through this lens.
 The time spent responding to incidents drains a service's error budget for uptime..
 SLIs and SLOs can help allocate development efforts to improving the maintainability and incident response procedures most impacting customer happiness.

 Here is a table summarizing the distinctions between availability, maintainability, and reliability:

 Reliability isn’t only a collection of metrics or a quality of your codebase.
 It’s a big-picture concept, incorporating the perspective of the users, the inevitability of change and growth, and the humans developing your code.
 This holistic approach is the foundation of SRE, a collection of practices and cultural lessons that improve your service's reliability.

 Blameless helps take your reliability solution to the next level.
 Understand the impact of your availability metrics, improve incident response with better collaboration and retrospectives, and focus development with SLOs and error budgets.
-If you want to thrive in the era of SRE, learn the basics by checking out our bi-weekly live demo.
+If you want to thrive in the era of SRE, learn the basics by checking out our demo.

 "I have less anxiety being on-call now.
 It’s great knowing comms, tasks, etc. are pre-configured in Blameless.
 Just the fact that I know there’s an automated process, roles are clear, I just need to follow the instructions and I’m covered.
 That’s very helpful."